vanilla-php/benchmark-php/README.md

 $arr_cfg['db.name'] = 'database';
 ```

-- upload and run the script
+- Upload and run the script